Introduction

 3. ICL as a Benchmark for Meta-Learning

-Show the model a sample of reasoning steps (“thinking aloud”) for a certain problem, then give a new problem.
-Does it replicate the reasoning style and arrive at a correct solution?
+- Chain-of-Thought Reasoning: Demonstrate a step-by-step reasoning process for solving a problem type.
+Then, present a new problem.
+Does the model mimic the reasoning style and arrive at a correct answer?

 The Relationship Between ICL and Foundation Model Training